LiaScript/docs/README.md

 ```

     --{{2}}--
-You can also use the arrows to connect, your other drawings, but keep in mind that in some cases you will have to use the `+` sign to fully attach your lines to another edge.
+You can also use arrows to connect your other drawings, but keep in mind that in some cases, you will have to use the `+` sign to fully attach your lines to another edge.

       {{2}}
 ```` md